 Social, it turns out, was a turning point for the business.

 Not long after the first home was bought, several local people commissioned bespoke housing via the Facebook page.
 We talked directly to our new customers, carefully listening to want they wanted and what was important to them.

 Selling online also removed that first hurdle we encountered: a quality and suitable product is difficult for pet stores to stock.
-Our e-commerce website means that problem is removed, we have direct relationships with our customers and no extra costs are incurred from a middle man.
+Our e-commerce website means that problem is removed, i have direct relationships with our customers and no extra costs are incurred from a middle man.
 In short, pet owners get quality and value.
 Starting on social media made sure this was the norm from the start.

 From rubble to rabbits

-We ran Manor Pet housing for two years alongside our full-time building business and in 2014, choose to focus on the rabbits full time.
+I ran Manor Pet housing for two years alongside our full-time building business and in 2014, choose to focus on the rabbits full time.

 Rabbits, and all their small furry friends. (and sometimes no so small and not even furry) We’ve built homes and toys for guinea pigs, chinchillas, cats, rats and hamsters.
 We’ve just completed a tortoise table and a ferret house.
 Right now we’re very excited to be working on a bespoke lighthouse for a rabbit.

 Everything we create connects together and will last for many years (the lifetime of a rabbit (7-10 years).
 A castle can connect to a manor, to a corner fort, to a digging box.
 The toys, and feeders complement the designs too.
 Customers come back for birthday and Christmas gifts, building up their collection and providing an ever-extending maze of enjoyment for their rabbits.
 We even offer office and bedroom solutions for the bunny mad house rabbit owner.

 It’s fantastic to offer pet owners a housing solution that brings out the best in their bunnies.